yuribyk/FLAME/README.md

 # FLAME
-teenagers use this for finding relation between a girl and boy
+teenagers use this for finding relation between a girl and a boy